anunna/blackarch-wiki/install_guide.md

 ### Blackarch-linux-netinstall

-Blackarch-linux-netinstall is an alternative option for those that prefer a smaller download, a minimal live environment (TTY only).
-You will not be able to run `blackarch-install` in offline mode and will require an internet connection for installation.
-You have the option to install all tools similar to the blackarch-linux-full installation.
-Note that should you choose to install all tools in the repo, your download size will be approximately 100GB.
+Blackarch-linux-netinstall provides a smaller download option with a minimal live environment (TTY only).
+However, please note that it requires an internet connection for installation, and you won't be able to run blackarch-install in offline mode.
+You still have the option to install all tools, similar to the blackarch-linux-full installation.
+Be aware that if you opt for the full toolset, the download size will be approximately 100GB.

 ### Blackarch-linux-slim

-Blackarch-linux-slim is our newest addition targeting the general security professional and users that are new to Arch Linux, or Linux in general.
-The ISO comes bundled with a Desktop Manager that will bring comfort to new users.
-We have handpicked 50 of the most popular security tools.
-This ISO is suitable for users that need a smaller download but also require a convenient live environment.
+Blackarch-linux-slim is our latest addition, designed for both general security professionals and newcomers to Arch Linux or Linux in general.
+This ISO includes a user-friendly Desktop Manager and features a curated selection of 50 popular security tools.
+It's ideal for users seeking a smaller download size while still needing a convenient live environment.

-#### Features
+#### Key Features

-- XFCE Desktop Manager.
+- XFCE Desktop: Enjoy a user-friendly XFCE Desktop Manager for a comfortable experience.
-- 50 popular handpicked tools.
-List can be found [here]().
+- Curated Tools: Benefit from a selection of 50 carefully chosen popular security tools.
+[View the list](/slim-tools).
-- Calamares: A graphical installer for easy install
+- Easy Installation: Utilize Calamares, a graphical installer, for a hassle-free setup.
-- Access to blackarch-installer: CLI installer that is standard on the full and netinstall ISO.
+- Installation Options: Access the versatile blackarch-installer, available via the CLI, as standard on the full and netinstall ISOs.
-- Access to the complete BlackArch repository (requires internet connection).
+- Full Repository: Access the complete BlackArch repository (internet connection required) for an extensive range of tools and resources.

 Username: `root`
 Password: `blackarch`